mangonnet/mangonnet.github.io/index.md

 My book project, _Labor Emancipation and Property Rights Formation in the New World_, examines how the abolition of labor repressive institutions---such as slavery or the slave trade---influenced the creation of private property rights in land.
 Empirically, it draws on unused archival documents from Imperial Brazil (1822-1889) collected during a year of fieldwork.
 The book is based on my dissertation, which won APSA's 2021 [Mancur Olson Award](https://www.politics.ox.ac.uk/news/jorge-mangonnet-wins-top-prize-for-dissertation-on-property-rights.html) for the Best Dissertation in Political Economy in the previous two years.

 My work employs a multi-method approach, combining regression-type designs with qualtitative strategies in comparative historical analysis and extensive archival research.
+It has appeared, or has been been accepted, in _The Journal of Politics_, _Comparative Political Studies_, and _Latin American Politics and Society_.

 ---